 Tampa City Hall

-Constructed in 1915 and expanded to include an annex in 1916, this ten-story building features a central tower composed of seven stories that extends from the three-story base.
-The structure features a variety of architectural styles.
-The entrance is flanked by Doric columnns, while the poured concrete structure is covered by masonry, stone, and terra cotta exterior features.
-The clock in the central tower was not part of the original design.
-Funding for the clock was made possible by a donation drive led by some of the city's leading women.
+Constructed in 1915 and expanded to include an annex in 1916, this ten-story building features a central tower composed of seven stories that extend from the three-story base.
+The structure features an eclectic design incorporating elements of the Renaissance Revival, Beaux-Arts, and Commercial architectural styles.
+The entrance is flanked by Doric columns, while the poured concrete structure is covered by masonry, stone, and terra cotta exterior features.
+City Hall was added to the National Register of Historic Places in 1974.

 Backstory and Context